-Throughout this section, the approaches most widely used to model long-range interactions are exposed.
-For the description of these approaches, two important assumptions are made: first, the validity of the Born-Oppenheimer (BO) approximation, according to which electron and nuclear motions do no couple; second, relativistic effects provide a minor contribution to the interaction energy and, therefore, can be embodied in the non-relativistic Hamiltonian as corrections
+Throughout this section, the approaches most widely used to model long-range interactions have been exposed.
+For the description of these approaches, two important assumptions are made: first, the validity of the Born-Oppenheimer (BO) approximation, according to which electron and nuclear motions do not couple; second, relativistic effects, when required, provide a minor contribution to the interaction energy and, therefore, can be embodied in the non-relativistic Hamiltonian as corrections.